 The FODMAP diet can be helpful to pinpoint which particular foods are most problematic if you are having ongoing gastrointestinal upsets.

-For those who experience occasional bad gas and bloating, and suspect it might be from some of the 10 gas causing vegetables listed above, the following three tips should help to minimize future problems.
+For those who experience occasional bad gas and bloating, and suspect it might be from some of the 14 gas causing vegetables listed above, the following 5 tips should help to greatly minimize future problems.